IELuomus/extractiontool/docs/etie_documentation.md

 Other files:
 The (large) file patterns_scientificNames.jsonl contains in json format all names of mammals (both present and fossile) and the associated NER label SCIENTIFICNAME.
 This file is used in spacy_parse/views.py as a source whereform they the names and labels are read into the entity ruler in the spaCy pipeline (see below Annotating text).

-### Django admin

-Go to https://127.0.0.1:8000/admin and log in with the superuser credentials to inspect Django admin panel with e.g. the possibility to see and edit database tables.
-In order to see the tables there, the tables must be registered in the admin.py file of the respective app.

 ## Django Allauth and Orcid
 User identification in the ETIE application happens with the [Django Allauth library](https://django-allauth.readthedocs.io/) and social account provider [Orcid](https://orcid.org).
 Orcid id's are unique identifiers used by researchers and other people in the academia.
 When the user clicks on the orcid-button in ETIE log in screen, they are directed to the log in page at orcid.org.
 After entering their Orcid credentials, if they are already registered users of ETIE application, they will be redirected to the ETIE front page with "logged in" status; otherwise, they will be redirected to a page in ETIE where they are prompted to enter their email for registration and verification (note that you can't use the email used in Django admin (superuser) to login with Orcid).